-Excitement at Memorial Day, thrill of Stonewall Month, and giddiness over new pool parties are gone.
-Netflix and pornhub are endless, but their entertainment value isn’t.
-You don’t care if you never see another daquiri, and it’s basically too hot to do anything but hole up near an air conditioner and pray for the sweet relief of fall.
+Netflix and Pornhub are endless, but their entertainment value isn’t.
+Plus, it’s basically too damn hot to do anything but hole up near an air conditioner and pray for the sweet relief of fall.

-There’s actually a reason for some of those summer doldrums.
 For some people, the body has a tough time adjusting to earlier sunrises and later sunsets.
 Instead of waking and enjoying the extra daylight, you get the “sads.”
-Literally:

 SAD is an actual a thing – Seasonal Affective Disorder.
-It usually affects people in winter, but the Summer Onset variety is just as dangerous and, well, sad.
+A whole other set of circumstances usually affects people in winter, but the Summer Onset SAD variety is just as, well, sad.

-Yes, really!
-You have permission.
-That blinding light through the window at the buttcrack of dawn may make sleeping sound impossible, but endless weeks of getting up with the sun could be taking its toll.
-Consider blackout curtains or a sleep mask to get those extra winks.
+That blinding light through the window at the butt crack of dawn may make sleeping sound impossible, and endless weeks of getting up with the sun could be taking its toll.
+Consider blackout curtains or a sleep mask to get extra winks.

 Build in Relaxation Time